Answered By: Jennifer Harris Last Updated: Jun 19, 2017 Views: 6603

 (Fogel 2004a, 45-46)

-For additional information on citing on multiple sources by the same author in Chicago Style, check out the Sample Papers on the Purdue OWL.
+For additional information on citing multiple sources by the same author in Chicago style, please refer to the Chicago Manual of Style.

 This information is intended to be a guideline, not expert advice.
 Please be sure to speak to your professor about the appropriate way to cite multiple sources by the same author in your class assignments and projects.